 The state of West Bengal has an abundant source of Renewable Energy resources such as wind, solar, biogas, hydro, biomass, tidal, etc. It is also known to be the pioneer in establishing the usage of solar technology.

-West Bengal Renewable Energy Development Agency, established in the year 1993, looks into promoting Renewable Energy Technologies to ensure a cleaner generation of power for the upcoming generations.
-The BREDA is also responsible for implementing all kinds of non-conventional Energy Programmes across West Bengal.
+West Bengal Renewable Energy Development Agency (BREDA), established in 1993, looks into promoting renewable energy technologies to ensure a cleaner generation of power for the upcoming generations.
+The BREDA is also responsible for implementing all kinds of non-conventional energy programmes across the state.

 The recent West Bengal Energy Conservation Building Code, 2020 was introduced to monitor energy efficiency and conservation in buildings.
 This code was made effective from 14th January 2020 and is applicable for complexes or buildings with an altogether 100 kW or higher are to be used as commercial properties.